chhylp123/hifiasm/README.md

 ## <a name="intro"></a>Introduction

-Hifiasm is a fast haplotype-resolved de novo assembler for PacBio HiFi reads.
+Hifiasm is a fast haplotype-resolved de novo assembler initially designed for PacBio HiFi reads.
-It can assemble a human genome in several hours and assemble a ~30Gb California redwood genome in a few days.
-Hifiasm emits partially phased assemblies of quality competitive with the best assemblers.
-Given parental short reads or Hi-C data, it produces arguably the best haplotype-resolved assemblies so far.
+Its latest release could support the telomere-to-telomere assembly by utilizing ultralong Oxford Nanopore reads.
+Hifiasm produces arguably the best single-sample telomere-to-telomere assemblies combing HiFi, ultralong and Hi-C reads, and it is one of the best haplotype-resolved assemblers for the trio-binning assembly given parental short reads.
+For a human genome, hifiasm can produce the telomere-to-telomere assembly in one day.

 ## <a name="why"></a>Why Hifiasm?